Contract Services offer advice and support in drafting and negotiating R&D agreements and co-operation agreements with companies.

-In the Downloads area, you can find both a short model contract that should be used for projects with smaller contract volumes (up to approx. € 25,000), as well as a longer model contract, which is available for all projects with larger contract volumes.
-Under Downloads, you can also find more detailed explanations of this model contract.
+In the Downloads Vertragsservice area you find a short model contract for projects with low volume contract (up to approx. € 25,000), and a longer model contract for all projects with high volume contracts.

-This model contract should be used if the project contract consists of a routine investigation, and no new scientific findings are expected on the basis of this contract.
+This model contract should be used if the project consists of a routine investigation, and no new scientific findings are expected on the basis of this contract, see Downloads Vertragsservice.

-For this contract, there are so-called General Contract Terms that are attached to the specific contract as an enclosure.
+The General Contract Terms are attached to this contract as annex.
 If deviating provisions are required in a specific project, please contact the legal advisors in our department.

 Confidentiality agreements are concluded before planned co-operation.
 They serve primarily to give the participants the possibility of discussing planned projects without running the risk of revealing their own trade secrets.

 There are two versions of confidentiality agreements: